 You can study Computer Science at the Technische Universität Dortmund as a teaching subject for the teaching profession at grammar schools and comprehensive schools and for the teaching profession at vocational colleges.
-As a student teacher, you will take part in the same courses in Computer Science (with the exception of subject didactics) as students of the Bachelor's programs in Computer Science and Applied Computer Science and thus receive a high-quality professional education.
+As a student teacher, you will take part in the same courses in Computer Science (except for the subject didactics) as students of the Bachelor's programs in Computer Science and Applied Computer Science and thus receive a high-quality professional education.

-This bachelor's degree program is followed by a consecutive master's degree program.
-Completion of the master's program corresponds to the first state examination and enables you to be employed in the preparatory service (Referendariat).
+The completion of this master's program is equivalent to the first state examination and enables you to be employed in the preparatory service (Referendariat).
+The prerequisite for enrollment is the successful completion of the teaching bachelor's program.

-The bachelor's degree in teaching is a full-time, attendance-based course of study with a standard period of study of six semesters (three years) and is completed with a Bachelor of Arts (B.A.) or Bachelor of Science (B.Sc.) degree, depending on the subject chosen.
+The master's degree program in teaching is a full-time and attendance-based program with a standard period of study of four semesters (two years) and is completed with the degree of Master of Education (M.Ed.).

-Below is an example study plan with its different modules.
-Here you can find further study plans.
+Below is a sample study plan with its different modules.
+You can find more study plans here.

 A detailed description of the individual modules as well as your examination regulations can be found here.

-The courses you attend in the subject of computer science prepare you for teaching in the context of the Central Abitur of North Rhine-Westphalia, among other things, but leave many opportunities for broadening and deepening your knowledge, especially in the consecutive master's program.
+The courses you have attended in the subject Computer Science of the Bachelor's program and will attend in this Master's program prepare you for teaching, among other things, in the context of the Central Baccalaureate of North Rhine-Westphalia, but especially in the Master's program they leave many possibilities for broadening and deepening your knowledge.

-In the elective courses (purple) you can broaden and deepen your knowledge according to your preferences.
+In the elective and optional courses you can broaden and deepen your knowledge according to your preferences.

-Finally, the courses on subject didactics (gray) prepare you for your role as a computer science teacher at a Gymnasium or Gesamtschule.
+Finally, the courses on subject didactics prepare you for your role as a computer science teacher at a Gymnasium or a Gesamtschule.

 Computer science as a school subject